DRUG FRENZY

 those poor depraved fools who steal for heroin or kill for crack.
 The word

-for this is "projection," and it's the oldest, most comforting form of
+for this is "projection," and it's the oldest, most comforting

 self-delusion going.